trustgraph-ai/retail-agentic-mcp-demo/README.md

 ## Configure the MCP and Agent Tools

 The MCP and Agent tools can be configured manually through the Workbench.
-However, this is also a script that will configure all tools automatically.
+However, there is a script that will configure all tools automatically.
 To launch the script:
 ```bash
 bash retail_mcp_setup.sh
 ```